alphagov/publishing-api/doc/api.md

   - If specified, this should be [`base_path`](model.md#base_path).
 - `discard_drafts` *(optional)*
   - Boolean value, cannot be `true` if `allow_drafts` is also true.
-  - Specifies that the published version of this content_item  will be transitioned to "unpublished" and a draft version of it will be removed from the database and draft content store.
+  - Specifies that the published version of this content item  will be transitioned to "unpublished" and a draft version will be removed.
 - `explanation` *(conditionally required)*
   - Required for a `type` of "withdrawal", Optional for a type of "gone".
   - Message that will be displayed on the page that has been unpublished.